 Gerard Garilli, Edward John Socienski, Emily Esposito, Peter Panagos, Danny Lamego, Anthony Leks, Sal Garilli, Phyllis Socienski, Justine Garilli, Maria Marinaro, Kevin Williamson, Christina Cappelli, J.J.
-Pyle DIRECTED BY
+Pyle

-Gerard Garilli, Melissa L. White MPAA RATING
+Gerard Garilli, Melissa L. White

 Adrian Toscano's Hard Laughter has arrived on Amazon Prime after a successful indie fest run that included a prize for lead Gerard Garilli for Best Actor at the Atlantic City Film Festival.
 Garilli stars as Justin Vilardo, a working-class comic committed to his craft and committed to one day being able to call himself a full-time comic.
 He's supported by his brother Vic (Danny Lamego), girlfriend Sylvia (Emily Esposito), loyal friends Bammy (Anthony Leks) and Danny (Edward John Socienski), though like just about every stand-up comic in the world he's got the naysayers including his parents (Sal Garilli and Phyllis Socienski).

 There's a solid reason that Garilli picked up a best acting prize for his work here - he paints a compelling portrait of Justin, whom we're introduced to as a hard-working, good-hearted guy with a girlfriend he loves and a solid foundation of friends and family of choice.
 Garilli lets us see the fractures in Justin's psyche from a homelife that outwardly may appear supportive but inward is often overly critical and unsupportive.
 Justin clearly loves it on stage, at least partly, because the audiences love him.